Month 2, Day 6, Saturday 12:00 p.m.

 “Oh, they’re wonderful!”
 Waverly gushed, the most high-pitched and enthusiastic that Sebastien had ever seen her.
 “So cute, and trainable.
 They’re not sapient, and they can’t talk, but they’re clever enough, and willing to perform tricks and favors if you know what to offer.”

-Inside a Circle scratched into the snow with a stick, Waverly set up what she explained was an offering meant specifically to entice a gremian.
-If it entered to take the offering, that would be considered consent, and the gremian would be forced to enter into negotiations with her.
+Inside a Circle scratched into the snow with a stick, Waverly set up feathers, a chicken egg, and a small drawing of a bird in flight.
+They were an an offering meant to entice a gremian into the Circle’s bounds.
+If it accepted the offering, that would be considered consent, and the gremian would be forced to enter into negotiations with her.
 Of course, if it didn’t like the terms she put forward, or just didn’t like her, it could refuse to make a further contract, but it wouldn’t be able to leave until she’d at least made the attempt.

-Waverly laughed as they drew back from the Circle far enough that they wouldn’t spook the creature from approaching.
+Waverly laughed as they drew far enough back from the Circle that they wouldn’t spook the creature from approaching.
 “Oh, there are Circles like that, but they’re exceedingly foolish on the part of the caster.
 The creature, or elemental, that you bind isn’t forced to be loyal, only to follow the exact wording of the contract.
-Even if it tries to engender loyalty, that’s very dependent upon interpretation and intent at the time of agreement.
-There are a ton of stories about witches trying to bind powerful, unwilling familiars through trickery or blackmail, and it always goes badly.
+Even if it tries to engender loyalty, that’s very dependent upon interpretation and intent.
+There are a ton of stories about witches binding powerful, unwilling familiars through trickery or blackmail, and it always goes badly.
 It would be like trying to cast with a celerium Conduit that had a mind of its own and didn’t like you.
-This Circle will release the creature within an hour if no agreement is made, and anyways I’m not trying to make a familiar contract, only—”
+This Circle will release the creature within an hour if no deal is made, and anyways, I’m not trying to make a familiar contract, only—”

-She stopped abruptly lifting a forefinger to her mouth to signal the need for silence as she stared up at the sloppy nest molded from twigs, strips of fabric, and daubs of mud.
+She stopped, lifting a forefinger to her mouth to signal the need for silence as she stared up at the sloppy nest molded from twigs, strips of fabric, and daubs of mud.

-At first, Sebastien thought that some of the twigs were rising up, but then she saw the bulging black eyes, almost bug-like, and realized that the twigs were actually brown spikes running down the creature’s head.
+At first, Sebastien thought that some of the twigs were rising, but then she saw the bulging black eyes and realized that the twigs were actually brown spikes sprouting from the creature’s head.

 The gremian looked at the offering below its tree, then at them, and then back at the offering.
-Apparently unable to resist, it crawled out of the nest and down the side of the tree.
-It was a small humanoid creature with spikes running from its head down to its butt, large black eyes, and small, razor-sharp claws.
-It had tied feathers to its arms, attached with precariously tied bits of old string, and its thin, bony form was covered in strange flakes of dried fluid that crumbled off when it moved too violently.
+Apparently unable to resist, it crawled out of the nest and down the trunk.
+It was a small humanoid creature with spikes running from its head down to its butt, large bug-like eyes, and small, razor-sharp claws.
+It had attached feathers to its arms with precariously tied bits of old string, and strange flakes of dried fluid covered its thin, bony form, crumbling off when it moved too violently.
 Altogether, Sebastien imagined it was the kind of thing children might have nightmares about.